VPNAVY VP-5 Mercury Capsule Recovery

 In 1962, Wing FIVE began the transition to the P-3A "Orion," marking the beginning of a new era in Naval Patrol Aviation.
 During the Cuban Missile Crisis, both the P2V and P-3A became nationally well known due to their surveillance of Soviet ships.
 Fleet Air Wing FIVE aircraft also played an important part in America's early manned space program, helping to locate Mercury and Gemini capsules after splashdowns.
 In 1966, Wing FIVE Squadrons began deployments in the Western Pacific.
 Stationed at NS Sangley Point, Philippines, squadrons flew patrol and combat missions in support of Seventh Fleet operations in Vietnam.

 The present Patrol Wing FIVE structure was developed in the early 1970's.
 Fleet Air Wings Atlantic/Fleet Air Wing FIVE was relocated to Brunswick, Maine and assumed command of VP-10, VP-11, VP-23, and VP-26 upon the disestablishment of Fleet Air Wing THREE.
-VP-44 and VP-8 were transferred to NAS Brunswick, Maine in 1970 and 1971 respectively, completing the makeup of COMFAIRWINGSLANT and COMFAIRWING FIVE which returned them to their former designation as COMPATWINGSLANT/COMPATWING FIVE.
+VP-44 and VP-8 were transferredred to NAS Brunswick, Maine in 1970 and 1971 respectively, completing the makeup of COMFAIRWINGSLANT and COMFAIRWING FIVE which returned them to their former designation as COMPATWINGSLANT/COMPATWING FIVE.
 Three years after the move to Brunswick, Commander Patrol Wing FIVE was again established as a separate command.

 With the end of the cold war, maritime patrol squadron assets were reduced and relocated.
 COMPATWING FIVE disestablished VP-44 in May, 1991 and VP-23 in December, 1994.